Horse Thieves Tavern – Dedham, MA

 Sorensen Partners is Architect and Interior Designer for Horse Thieves Tavern in Dedham, MA.
-The new restaurant at the corner of Washington and High Streets is presently under construction by Sincere Construction of Cambridge, MA.
+Construction of the new restaurant at the corner of Washington and High Streets was completed by Sincere Construction of Cambridge, MA in March 2019.
 The project includes design and construction of the new restaurant and restoration and code compliance upgrades to Reynolds’ ‘North Star Building,’ a 1924 masonry bearing wall structure housing a bookstore and cigar shop on the first floor and office suites upstairs.
 Sorensen Partners provided MA Architectural Access Board review consulting and design of systems and accessibility upgrades for the North Star Building.

 The concept for the restaurant is the bar surrounded by communal tables and booth and banquette seating, backed by the kitchen.
 Downstairs is a prep kitchen, storage, and toilets.
 The jade-green and amber color scheme is both edgy and comforting, creating a bridge from workday to night.